Last updated on August 13th, 2023

-We continue to see news headlines warning us that vaping can be dangerous.
-How do you know that the so called facts you read are really true?
+The U.S press and our health organizations have not been kind to vapers nor the vaping industry.
+How do you, as a consumer, know that the so called facts you read are really true?
 Is there any scientific proof to back claims that e-cigs really are safer than tobacco cigarettes?
 Do the cons outweigh the pros?

 If you want to know the truth about vaping safety, (backed by evidence) read on.
 You have nothing to lose but a skewed perspective on a product that is truly helping to save lives worldwide.

 Current FDA Commissioner, Ned Sharpless, M.D., issued a statement in September, 2019 updating the agency's commitment to save vaping.
 Commissioner Sharpless noted,